“The reception has been very encouraging,” Dr. Yepuri told NutraIngredients-USA.

 The term ‘weight management supplement’ may conjure associations with the passé and unpopular ‘weight loss pill,’ despite the diversity of delivery formats and functions the category offers consumers.

-Further down the front page are graphs from an abstract RiduZone presented as a poster at the Obesity Medicine Association’s conference in 2016—data from the first human clinical trial conducted using the supplement, which revealed that the supplement may have an effect of the consumer’s BMI.
+Further down the front page are graphs from an abstract RiduZone presented as a poster at the Obesity Medicine Association’s conference in 2016—data from the first case study conducted using the supplement, which revealed that the supplement may have an effect of the consumer’s BMI.

 The company also included three studies on OEA in general, published in peer-reviewed journals in its FAQ section.